rafid29mehda/IELTS-Study-Bot/Writing/Task 1/Trends.md

 **In comparison,** cruise ship visitors **experienced initial gradual growth** to about 0.5 million by 2012, **followed by minor fluctuations before accelerating sharply from** 2015 **onward**, **overtaking** island stays **in** 2016 **and** **reaching** 2 million **by the end of the period.**

+**In 1900, around** 500km³ of water was used by the agriculture sector worldwide. **The figures for** industrial **and** domestic water consumption stood at around one fifth of that amount.
+B**y 2000,** global water use for agriculture had increased to around 3000km³, industrial water use had risen to just under half that amount, and domestic consumption had reached approximately 500km³

 ---